-A survey of cognitive, social, psychomotor and perceptual growth and change as they are influenced by heredity and environment from prenatal stages through childhood, adolescence, mid-life and aging.
+A survey of physical, cognitive, social and emotional changes as they are influenced by heredity and environment from conception to death.
 Class: 3 hours per week.
-Prerequisite: PSY\ 111.
+Prerequisite: PSY 111.
 (Fa,Sp,Su) 3 credits

-PSY\ 203: Child Development
+PSY 203: Child Development

 An evaluation of current issues, theories, and research in the area of child development.
 This study of physical, cognitive and socioemotional development includes: genetics, development of self, language, play, learning, intelligence, personality, and social interactions from conception through age twelve.
 Emphasis is on normal development.
 Class: 3 hours per week.
-Prerequisite: PSY\ 111.
+Prerequisite: PSY 111.
 (Fa,Sp) 3 credits

-PSY\ 206: Adolescent and Adult Development
+PSY 206: Adolescent and Adult Development

 An exploration of current problems, theories and research in adolescent and adult development.
 A basic exploration of physical, cognitive, and socioemotional changes and the psychological dynamics which accompany them including adjustments, changing roles, and social relationships.
 Class: 3 hours per week.
-Prerequisite: PSY\ 111.
+Prerequisite: PSY 111.
 (Fa,Sp) 3 credits

-PSY\ 210: Death and Dying
+PSY 210: Death and Dving